 - Smarter Europe, through innovation, digitisation, economic transformation and support to small and medium-sized businesses

-Also other policy objectives will include digital investments, in particular the take-up of digital solutions:
+Other policy objectives will also include digital investments, in particular the take-up of digital solutions:

 - a Greener, carbon free Europe,